postman721/Power-Manager-QT/README.md

 python3 python-pyqt5 python-minimal

+Additional dependencies:This tool has Openbox integrations in it.
+Screen locking uses i3lock program.

 Run the program via terminal like this: python something.py

 If needed make the program executable with: chmod +x something.py